Cyber Resilience Act (CRA)

 Relief measures for SMEs and startups

-• Support provided: practical guides, assistance from national authorities (Objective: to avoid a disproportionate burden on small structures).
+• Planned support: practical guides, assistance from national authorities (Goal: to avoid a disproportionate burden on small organizations).

-Several projects are being funded to support micro, small, and medium-sized enterprises (MSMEs), for example, on compliance or participation in standardization work: More information at this link
+Several projects are being funded to support micro, small, and medium-sized enterprises (MSMEs), such as those focused on compliance or participation in standardization efforts: More information available here

-The CRA establishes these obligations in order to guarantee minimum product safety, not only before they are placed on the European Union market, but also throughout their life cycle.
+The CRA establishes these requirements to ensure a minimum level of product safety, not only before products are placed on the market in the European Union, but also throughout their entire lifecycle.

 Security by design

-Products must be designed with cybersecurity in mind
+Products must be designed with digital security in mind.

 For example: